 Grammar in general and exceptions

-The English grammar is incredibly difficult, tenses are a mess.
+The English grammar is incredibly complicated, and tenses are a mess.
 Who hasn’t struggled with has had been, even natives?

 There are exceptions everywhere.
 Verb conjugation of course.
 But more typically, prepositions are a headache to learn and can change the whole meaning of a sentence: